Vishwas1/crypto/README.md

 # Crypto Tool

-A playground visual demo tool to learn and play with cryptography
+A tool to learn and play basic concept of cryptography

 ## Features